London Fields: History

 In 1275, the area now known as London Fields was recorded as common pasture land adjoining Cambridge Heath.

 The park was first recorded by name in 1540; in the singular as 'London Field'.
 Still common ground, it was used by drovers to pasture their livestock before taking them to market in London.
 By the late 19th century the name had become pluralised to 'London Fields' and parts of the Fields were being lost to piecemeal development.
 There was a threat of comprehensive development of the park in 1860 but this threat was averted.

-In WW2 the park hosted an anti-aircraft battery in the south-west corner (the tarmac is still visible under the grass) and a bomb shelter in the vicinity of the tennis courts.
+During the Second World War the park hosted an anti-aircraft battery in the south-west corner (the tarmac is still visible under the grass) and a bomb shelter in the vicinity of the tennis courts.

 The area was heavily bombed during the Blitz and houses along the northern and eastern edges of the park were among those destroyed.
 These houses had been built on land that was originally part of London Fields and the land was subsequently restored to the park.
 The previous boundary is marked by a wide arc of Plane trees.